-Endophthalmitis is a serious condition involving swelling (inflammation) within the eyeball.
+Endophthalmitis involves swelling (inflammation) within the eyeball.
+It is a serious condition.

-Endophthalmitis is most often caused by infection with bacteria or other microorganisms.
-It can also occur as a rare complication of cataract or other eye surgery.
+Endophthalmitis is caused by infection with bacteria or a fungus.
+It very often occurs as a rare complication of cataract or other eye surgery.

 The symptoms are: